-- 3.4.1 The timely provision of infrastructure40 to support new development is, and will continue to be, essential to the delivery of Darlington's future growth, and in realising the vision of a Borough of growing, prosperous, safer, sustainable and inclusive communities, supported by excellent services where people can fulfil their potential, live longer and have healthier lifestyles41.
-Promoting sustainable communities and a high quality environment depends on necessary physical, social and green infrastructure42 being provided on and off site, to meet the needs arising from the development, and to mitigate any adverse impacts on Darlington's existing infrastructure. - 3.4.2 Whilst most infrastructure will continue to be provided by local service providers and utilities companies through main funding programmes43, developer contributions44 can help ensure that a complementary, coordinated programme of physical, social and green infrastructure is delivered.
-Developer contributions required will directly reflect the scale and type of development and the needs in the locality45.
+- 3.4.1 The timely provision of infrastructure to support new development is, and will continue to be, essential to the delivery of Darlington's future growth, and in realising the vision of a Borough of growing, prosperous, safer, sustainable and inclusive communities, supported by excellent services where people can fulfil their potential, live longer and have healthier lifestyles34.
+Promoting sustainable communities and a high quality environment depends on necessary physical, social and green infrastructure35 being provided on and off site, to meet the needs arising from the development, and to mitigate any adverse impacts on Darlington's existing infrastructure. - 3.4.2 Whilst most infrastructure will continue to be provided by local service providers and utilities companies through main funding programmes36, planning obligations37 can help ensure that a complementary, coordinated programme of physical, social and green infrastructure is delivered.
+Planning obligations required will directly reflect the scale and type of development and the needs in the locality38.
 They will be used to secure site related infrastructure, contributions to strategic infrastructure or to enhance infrastructure in the locality.
-They will include, but will not be limited to, those matters identified in this policy. - 3.4.3 Facilities and infrastructure provision can become stressed, when developments impact upon or make a requirement for new strategic infrastructure, e.g. sport and recreation facilities or highways works.
-A contribution to a strategic infrastructure fund may be required from all contributing and/or benefiting developments, to ensure that the costs are borne by all. - 3.4.4 The ability to mix funding sources at a local level will ensure infrastructure delivery is flexible, efficient, co-ordinated and meets the community's needs, as well as that of specific developments.
-Developer contributions will be guided by the Planning Obligations SPD46, and also from 2014, by the Council's Community Infrastructure Levy charging schedule47 and associated documents through direct provision of infrastructure, payment of a standard charge or tariff, standard formulae and/or through the payment of financial contributions.
+They will include, but will not be limited to, those matters identified in this policy. - 3.4.3 Facilities and infrastructure provision can become stressed, as individual developments have a cumulative adverse impact.
+Where several developments impact upon or make a requirement for new strategic infrastructure, e.g. sport and recreation facilities or highways works, a contribution to a strategic infrastructure fund may be required from all contributing and/or benefiting developments, to ensure that the costs are borne by all. - 3.4.4 The ability to mix funding sources at a local level will ensure infrastructure delivery is flexible, efficient, co-ordinated and meets the community's needs, as well as that of specific developments.
+Guided by the Planning Obligations SPD39, planning obligations will be sought through direct provision of infrastructure, payment of a standard charge or tariff, standard formulae and/or through the payment of financial contributions.
 Where the appropriate level of infrastructure, works or facilities is partly provided on the development site, the level of any payment or standard formulae will be modified to reflect the level of on site provision.
-The impact of this provision on the viability and feasibility of a scheme, and hence delivery of the Strategy overall, will also be considered. - 3.4.5 Guided by the recommendations of the economic viability of land studies48, the Darlington Infrastructure Delivery Plan43 or any successors, the needs in the locality and the priorities and standards in national, regional and local policy documents, particularly 'One Darlington: Perfectly Placed', priorities will be established for developer contributions across the Borough in a consistent, fair and transparent way.
-Developer contributions will also be used to reduce any gaps in funding identified in the Darlington Infrastructure Delivery Plan43 to deliver infrastructure that supports the Borough's growth strategy. - 3.4.6 The Council will work with local, regional and national commercial and public sector infrastructure providers, like the Highways Agency, utility companies, healthcare providers and private sector partners, to ensure spending of funds secured through developer contributions is directly linked to the phasing of development across the Borough, particularly in the strategic development locations (see Policy CS1), to ensure delivery of the spatial strategy.
+The impact of this provision on the viability and feasibility of a scheme, and hence delivery of the Strategy overall, will also be considered. - 3.4.5 Guided by the recommendations of the economic viability of land studies40 or any successors, the needs in the locality and the priorities and standards in national, regional and local policy documents, particularly 'One Darlington: Perfectly Placed'34, the Planning Obligations SPD will establish priorities for planning obligations across the Borough in a consistent, fair and transparent way.
+Planning obligations will also be used to reduce any gaps in funding identified in the Darlington Infrastructure Delivery Plan36 to deliver infrastructure that supports the Borough's growth strategy. - 3.4.6 The Council, will work with local, regional and national commercial and public sector infrastructure providers, like the Highways Agency, utility companies, healthcare providers and private sector partners, to ensure spending of funds secured through planning obligations is directly linked to the phasing of development across the Borough, particularly in the strategic locations (see Policy CS1), to ensure delivery of the spatial strategy.